Conversational Commerce agent developer's guide

 Category 4.
 LLM answer-seeking queries

-For these query types, the API generates a conversational_text_response (LLM answer) and may also provide one or more refined_search queries.
-The conversation does not end, and the end user can continue it.
+For these query types, the API generates a conversational_text_response (LLM answer) and might also provide one or more refined_search queries.
+The conversation doesn't end, and the end user can continue it.

 • PRODUCT_DETAILS:

-• Action: The conversational_text_response will provide the requested product details.
+• Action: The conversational_text_response provides the requested product details.
 Your system should display this information clearly to the user.

-• The response will also include refined_search (one or more suggested search queries, ordered and ranked) that should be used to fetch search results using the core Search API.
+• The response also includes refined_search (one or more suggested search queries, ordered and ranked) that should be used to fetch search results using the core Search API.

 • PRODUCT_COMPARISON:

-• Action: The conversational_text_response will provide a comparison of the specified products.
+• Action: The conversational_text_response provides a comparison of the specified products.
 Your system should display this information clearly to the user.

 • BEST_PRODUCT:

-• Action: The conversational_text_response provides recommendations or information about "best" products based on the query.
+• Action: The conversational_text_response provides recommendations or information about products that best match the query.
 Your system should display this information.

 • The response includes refined_search (one or more suggested search queries, ordered and ranked) that should be used to fetch search results using the core Search API.